Huntingdon Life Sciences

-Huntingdon Life Sciences (HLS) was a contract research organisation (CRO) founded in 1951 in Cambridgeshire, England.
+Huntingdon Life Sciences (HLS) was a contract research organisation (CRO) organized in Maryland and headquartered in East Millstone, New Jersey, US.
+It was founded in 1951 in Cambridgeshire, England.
 It had two laboratories in the United Kingdom and one in the United States.
-With over 1,600 staff, it was until 2015 the largest non-clinical CRO in Europe.
-In September 2015, Huntingdon Life Sciences, Harlan Laboratories, GFA, NDA Analytics and LSR associates merged into Envigo, which later sold off the CRO part.
+With over 1,600 employees, it was the largest non-clinical CRO in Europe and the third-largest non-clinical CRO in the world.
+In September 2015, Huntingdon Life Sciences, Harlan Laboratories, GFA, NDA Analytics and LSR associates merged into Envigo (now Inotiv).

-In 2009, HLS was bought outright and is now in private ownership.
-Prior to this, the latest annual report (2008) showed that the company had revenues of $US242.4m and an operating profit of 14.8%.

-Although HLS is the third-largest non-clinical CRO in the world, it is probably better known to the general public as the target of a high-profile animal rights campaign.
-The campaign, in the main, has been orchestrated by the animal rights group Stop Huntingdon Animal Cruelty (SHAC).